July 15, 2021 by Space Coast Credit Union

 Before traveling, ensure you have strong passwords for your phone and other devices that contain sensitive data.
 Check that you’ve paid all of your bills (or set them up with Bill Payer), so you don’t risk revealing that information while traveling.
 Plus, make two additional copies of sensitive documents, and store them in a safe location in case of an emergency.
 Additional steps to take:

-Before you leave home, consider what essential documents you’ll need to bring with you.
+- Safeguard sensitive information: Before you leave home, consider what essential documents you’ll need to bring with you.
 It’s best to leave your Social Security card, checkbook, extra credit cards, and other medical documents in a safe location at home.
 Make sure you’ve turned off computers and locked away sensitive documents, especially if you’ll have an unfamiliar sitter watching your pets or house.
+Learn more how to safeguard your information on our Fraud Prevention Center page.

 Ready to rock and roll?
 Just a moment there, hold your horses.
 You don’t want any precious information falling into the wrong hands!
 Don’t pack any sensitive information in your checked luggage and guard your boarding pass (or use a mobile ticket).
 Other precautions you should take while traveling: